fisayofasuyi/free-genai-bootcamp-2025/sentence-constructor/chatgpt/Readme.md

 ### Which Model

-GPT 4o
+GPT 3.5

-> I have the paid version of ChatGPT.
-GPT4o is fast enough, I don't want to use the o1 reasoning models because they have limit use per day.
+> THis model will not give us the result we require, we need a paid version fot this

 ## Prompting Guides